Feast of Covo – Osimo (Ancona)

-The first edition of Covo dates back to 1939 when a farmer, Clemente Ciavattini. with his sons and other local farmers realized the first cart that represented the coronation Crown, located in Campocavallo Sanctuary.
+The first edition of the feast of Covo dates back to 1939 when a farmer, Clemente Ciavattini. with his sons and other local farmers realized the first cart that represented the coronation Crown, located in Campocavallo Sanctuary.

-After the construction of the wooden skeleton, the ears of the grain are weaved together.
+After the construction of the wooden skeleton, the ears of the grain were weaved together.

-Thanks to the support of the bishop and Father Carlo Grillantini, the feast was officialized in August 5 1939.
+On August 5 1939 the feast was officialized thanks to the support of the bishop and Father Carlo Grillantini.
 Once it was completed, the Crown was brought as a thanksgiving offering for the harvest prosperity.

 The Procession of Covo in the village’s streets gathers a lot of people participating in this big celebration to discovering the theme of the year.